grokuku/stable-diffusion/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/holaflenain/stable-diffusion)](https://hub.docker.com/r/holaflenain/stable-diffusion)

-The goal of this docker container is to provide an easy way to run different WebUI and other tools related to Image Generation (mostly stable-diffusion).
+The goal of this docker container is to provide an easy way to run different WebUI/projects and other tools related to Image Generation (mostly stable-diffusion).

+# Projects

 Please consult each respective website for a comprehensive description and usage guidelines.
 | WEBUI | Name              |                                                                                                                                              |                                                         |
 |-------|-------------------|----------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------|